-Project Opportunity, launched in 2015, is a career-acceleration program to help people of all ages gain work experience and strengthen their skills in food and beverage manufacturing.
+This is why we are investing in Project Opportunity, a career acceleration initiative to help people of all ages gain work experience and strengthen their professional development skills in food and beverage manufacturing.
+Part of Project Opportunity contributes to the Nestlé Global Youth Initiative to help people develop skills and become more employable.

 “We’re committed to providing job and training opportunities for people of all ages through a range of initiatives.
 Starting with apprenticeships, our goal is to bridge the worlds of education and work and set the foundation for a successful career with Nestlé and beyond.”
 Paul Grimwood, Chairman and CEO Nestlé USA